gmzsebastian/Periodfinder/README.md

 # mcmc_lines
 Using mcmc to fit a single gaussian and double gaussian profile to a spectral line.

-Data is in "J1407Flat.txt" with format:
+Data is in "J1407Flat.txt" with format: Wavelength, Flux, Error
-Wavelength  Flux  Error